CiscoTestAutomation/genietelemetry/docs/usage.rst

 ``-loglevel``
     Specifies the logging level for GenieTelemetry.
 Use this to increase or decrease GenieTelemetry module's log output level for debugging purposes.
     May be specified in UPPERCASE or lowercase.
+Check :loglevel:`loglevel <http>` for more details.

     .. code-block:: bash